alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 ### Manifest.json

-The easiest item I spot on the list is to create a _manifest.json_ file.
-If you're not familiar with this practice, you can read more about it here.
-In short, it provides the browser with information about your site it'll use when users save it to their home screens on various devices.
+The easiest task I spot on the list is creating a _manifest.json_ file.
+If you're not sure why this file is useful, you can read more about it <a href="https://developers.google.com/web/fundamentals/web-app-manifest/" target="_blank">here</a>.

+In short, it provides the browser with information about your page to supply to users when saving the site to their devices.
 Let's create one now.

-_optimized/manifest.json:_
+_./optimized/manifest.json:_

 ```json
 {